 Mixer: Partners get full access to transcoders – With Mixer Pro, you get access to a 480p transcoder.

 Twitch: Partners get full access to transcoders, Twitch Affiliates get access occasionally.
 Twitch hasn’t exposed any “real” stats but the size of your audience in-streams seems to matter.
 How about the ones that are not affiliated?
 Really rarely.

 Common mistake 4: Streaming on Wireless

-If it’s just possible it’s best to use wired connection when streaming.
-Streaming requires a constant flow of data that usually isn’t steady when being on wireless connection.
+If it’s just possible it’s best to use a wired connection when streaming.
+Streaming requires a constant flow of data that usually isn’t steady when being on a wireless connection.
 More information about this at OBS Forums.
 If you are suddenly dropping frames try out a lower bitrate and see if it helps.